 With more and more focus on current affairs in the IAS exam, even conventionally ‘static portions’ of the UPSC Syllabus require an updated knowledge base.
 For UPSC Current Affairs preparation, Rajya Sabha TV (RSTV) is a credible and valuable resource.

-RSTV shows important for UPSC IAS exam preparation are:
+RSTV shows that are important for UPSC IAS exam preparation are: